linkwarden/linkwarden/README.md

 ## Roadmap

-_Some_ of the 100% planned todo’s are:
+There are _many_ upcoming features, below are only _some_ of the 100% planned ones:

 - 🐳 Docker version.
 - 🌒 Dark mode.
 - 📦 Import/Export your data.

-There are many more upcoming features...

 ## Docs